 You might use Facebook to catch up with college buddies, Snapchat and Instagram to share funny memes, and LinkedIn to connect with professionals in your industry.
 But how do you translate the use of these social media platforms for your business?
 Should you be on all the same channels?
 Post similar things?
 Connect in the same ways?
+To sum it up, what social media sites should your business be on?

 You’re probably aware of how powerful social media is for business.
 According to Sprout Social, it’s common for customers to engage with brands on social media.
 Consider: